 Every year Poetry International offers a writing residency to a poet who, due to economic, social or political reasons, is threatened or limited in their profession as a writer in their home country.
 For six weeks in April and May the poet in residence is offered time and space to write, to explore the city and meet its people and communities, and will be introduced to relevant literary or cultural organisations and events in Rotterdam, The Netherlands and Belgium.
 As part of the residency the poet takes part in the Poetry International Festival and Poetry International publishes a publication of poems in original language with the Dutch and English translation.

-In the run up to the festival, Poetry International organizes the Louder than a Bomb project (named after the inspiring film of that name) for students in secondary education, sending spoken-word coaches from Rotterdam into schools for writing and performance classes that culminate in a thrilling poetry slam finale during the festival.
+In the run up to the festival, Poetry International organizes spoken word workshops for students in secondary education, sending spoken-word coaches from Rotterdam into schools for writing and performance classes that culminate in a thrilling poetry slam finale during the festival.

 Poetry Academy: Reading, writing, performing, translating poetry

 Since 2017, Poetry International has its own educational arm.
 Poetry Academy offers to people of all ages courses, workshops, and masterclasses in writing, reading, and performing poetry.
 During the festival, the Academy presents workshops led by the festival’s translators in which budding translators get to work with the poets in question!